serranoarevalo/nuber/README.md

 Cloning Uber with NodeJS, GraphQL, Express, PostgresQL, Typescript, Webpack, React, Apollo and PWA.

+## Features implemented:

+* User authentication with email / password and Facebook.
+* Email verification with Mailgun.
+* Phone verification with Twilio.

 ## Packages used:

 ### On the backend: